benjaminzwhite/reasoning-models/README.md

 - [Reasoning Models Can Be Effective Without Thinking](https://arxiv.org/abs/2504.09858) - basically skip the thinking step in a thinking model
 - [RARE: Retrieval-Augmented Reasoning Modeling](https://arxiv.org/abs/2503.23513) - no code/examples yet in preprint
 - [Efficient Reasoning Models: A Survey](https://arxiv.org/abs/2504.10903)
+- [A Minimalist Approach to LLM Reasoning: from Rejection Sampling to Reinforce]

 #### Topic - Surveys and reviews